silverbios/cs-mikrotik-bouncer-alt/README.md

 - detailed messages in log, optionally plain text messages
 - option to limit incoming decisions to desired value such as 2, to make it easier to test setups prior production
+- separate loop to fetch decisions from the CrowdSec LAPI, which inserts addresses to the local cache
+- separate loop to process addresses in the local cache and convert it to the commands to create new MikroTik address-list and firewall update command to use that newly created address-list
 - prometheus metrics

+## Known limitations

+- code executes commands against single MikroTik device, this is by design, and adding multi-device support is not planned due to the complexity.
+  Just run separate app instances with different configs - this way you can much more easily test new configs on the same or different devices.

 # Description